thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

     5:
         image: /images/user-guide/dashboards/overview/dashboard-states-18-pe.png
         title: 'After clicking, you will be transitioned to a state that is called the same as the entity that took part in the action.'

-add-new-widget:
-    0:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-1-pe.png
-        title: 'Open your dashboard and enter edit mode;'
-    1:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-2-pe.png
-        title: 'Click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
-    2:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-3-pe.png
-        title: 'Select widget bundle, for example, "Charts".
-To find the widget you want as quickly as possible, use the search bar by clicking a magnifying glass icon and inputting the name of the widget there;'
-    3:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-4-pe.png
-        title: 'Select a widget, for example, “Timeseries Line Chart”, and click on it to open the “Add Widget” dialog box.'
-    4:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-5-pe.png
-        title: 'Add a data source, choose basic and advanced settings, and click the "Add" button.
-Then apply changes;'
-    5:
-        image: /images/user-guide/widgets/overview/add-new-dashboard-6-pe.png
-        title: 'Your first widget is created.'

 ---